Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 \begin{proposition} Consider a social choice function $f$, a profile $P$ over $A$ that is single-peaked on a tree, single-crossing on a tree, or group-separable, and an alternative $a\in A$.
 Then if $f$ is a weak-Condorcet extension, or if $f$ is a Condorcet extension and the majority relation associated with $P$ is antisymmetric, we can decide in polynomial time whether $a\in f(P)$. \end{proposition}

-The Kemeny rule and the Young rule are weak-Condorcet extensions, and therefore by \Cref{prop:condorcet-compute} for these rules winner determination is easy as long as voters' preferences are single-peaked on a tree, single-crossing on a tree or group-separable.
+The Kemeny rule and the Young rule are weak-Condorcet extensions, and therefore by \Cref{prop:condorcet-compute} the winner determination problem is easy for these rules, as long as voters' preferences are single-peaked on a tree, single-crossing on a tree, or group-separable.
 Also, tournament solutions are defined on tournament graphs, which correspond to profiles with antisymmetric majority relation, and hence \Cref{prop:condorcet-compute} applies to many tournament solutions as well.
 However, some well-studied Condorcet extensions fail to be weak-Condorcet extensions; for example, this is the case for the Dodgson rule.
 For these rules, \Cref{prop:condorcet-compute} only offers an easiness result for an odd number of voters, and the case of the even number of voters has to be handled separately.
 In the following sections, we discuss the Dodgson rule, the Young rule, and the Kemeny rule in more detail.